goldmann/docker-squash/README.rst

       -m MESSAGE, --message MESSAGE
                             Specify a commit message (comment) for the new image.
-      -c, --cleanup         Remove source image from Docker after squashing --tmp-dir TMP_DIR     Temporary directory to be created and used --output-path OUTPUT_PATH
+      -c, --cleanup         Remove source image from Docker after squashing --tmp-dir TMP_DIR     Temporary directory to be created and used.
+This will NOT be deleted afterwards for easier debugging.
+      --output-path OUTPUT_PATH
                             Path where the image may be stored after squashing.
       --load-image [LOAD_IMAGE]